-Furthermore, there are concerns that these disparities in treatment are impacting disproportionately on women, BME groups and disabled teachers who are more likely to be employed on precarious supply teaching contracts.
+Furthermore, there are concerns that these disparities in treatment are impacting disproportionately on women, Black groups and disabled teachers who are more likely to be employed on precarious supply teaching contracts.
 There is a pressing need to address the failures of the market in teacher supply which is having profoundly adverse equalities impacts.

 The Supply Register (TSR) is an organisation established to promote an ethical alternative to supply teacher procurement.
 TSR guarantees that the pay of supply teachers is calibrated according to national pay and conditions from day one.
 All supply teachers working for TSR are paid using pay-as-you-earn (PAYE) and TSR does not support or promote the use of umbrella companies.
 TSR does not charge any finder’s fees to schools seeking to employ a supply teacher.
 There are transparent charges and no hidden fees.
 TSR operates a simple and straightforward fee-charging system which collects just £12 a day per assignment from a school for each supply teacher that it provides.
 This contrasts with £50 plus commission charges that agencies add to an assignment.

 TSR estimates that supply teachers have received an additional £640,000 based on previous levels of remuneration.
 In addition, it is estimated that TSR has realised savings of approximately £950,000 to schools, academies and multi-academy trusts (MATs) since 2016 to 1 January 2020.